quotient-im/Quaternion/README.md

 networks.
 To do that, try to find "bearer" directory where your Qt is installed (on Windows it's next to Quaternion executable; on Linux it's a part of Qt installation, usually in `/usr/lib/qt5/plugins`).
 Then delete or rename it (on Windows) or delete the package that this directory is in (on Linux).

-Bearer management functionality is officially deprecated and does nothing in Qt 5.15;
-if you face connectivity problems with Qt 5.15, file an issue at [libQuotient repo](https://github.com/quotient-im/libQuotient/issues).
+Bearer management functionality is officially deprecated and does nothing since Qt 5.15; if you face connectivity problems with Qt 5.15, file an issue at [libQuotient repo](https://github.com/quotient-im/libQuotient/issues).

 #### No messages in the timeline